Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 Find your best options in less than 2 minutes

-Owning a home on or near the coast is a dream for millions of Americans — but the insurance costs can be a rude awakening.
+Owning a home on or near the coast is a dream for millions of Americans, but the insurance costs can be a rude awakening.
 Coastal home insurance comes with a unique set of risks, requirements, and expenses that standard homeowners policies simply aren't designed to handle.
-From percentage-based wind deductibles that can run into five figures, to mandatory flood insurance and carriers exiting entire states, the coastal insurance landscape requires serious attention.
+From percentage-based wind deductibles that can run into five figures, to mandatory flood insurance and carriers exiting entire states, the coastal insurance landscape in 2026 requires serious attention.

-This guide breaks down exactly what makes coastal home insurance different, how much it costs, and what you can do to protect your home and your wallet.
+This guide breaks down exactly what makes coastal home insurance different, how much it costs in 2026, and what you can do to protect your home and your wallet.
 Whether you're shopping for a beachfront property, a bayfront retreat, or a home a mile from the shore, understanding these rules before you buy can save you thousands.

 Key Pinch Points

-• Coastal home insurance can cost 2–3x more than inland policies
+• Coastal home insurance costs 2-3x more than inland policies in 2026

-• Wind deductibles are percentage-based and can reach tens of thousands
+• Wind deductibles are percentage-based and can reach $20,000+ per storm

-• Wind mitigation inspections can cut windstorm premiums by up to 30%
+• Wind mitigation can cut hurricane premium portion up to 88%

 Compare Home Insurance Plans in Ohio